 Are you having problems with your hardware (Cannot see your Intel(R) Xeon Phi(tm) coprocessor?
 Sporadic accessibility?) or with the Intel(R) Manycore Platform Software Stack (Intel(R) MPSS) running reliably?

-Attached to this post is a PDF "flowchart" that explains how you can troubleshoot the problem (note: this applies if you are running the Linux* operating system on your host), and shows what information you will want to collect if you need to escalate your issue to your OEM provider or Intel.
+Attached to this post are PDF "flowcharts" that explain how you can troubleshoot the problem (note: Both Linux and Windows flowcharts are available), and shows what information you will want to collect if you need to escalate your issue to your OEM provider or Intel.

 Do you have questions that you are not finding the answers for in our documentation?
 Need more training, source code examples, on what specifically?
 Help us understand what's missing so that we can make sure we develop documentation you care about (what is important, and what is nice to have)!
 Thank you

 In the period prior to the launch of Intel® Xeon Phi™ coprocessor, Intel collected questions from developers who had been involved in pilot testing.
 This document contains some of the most common questions asked.
 Additional information and Best-Known-Methods for the Intel Xeon Phi coprocessor can be found here.

 The Intel® Compiler reference guides can be found at:

 - Intel Instruction Set Architecture Extensions